 By Wade Ellett, Let’s Move Quad Cities Outdoor Blogger

-Here are some great hikes to enjoy any time of year!
+Here are some great hikes to enjoy any time of year, even with a little early snow on the ground!

 This is a great paved path connecting Eldridge and Long Grove, Iowa.